magento/devdocs/guides/v2.1/get-started/order-tutorial/order-add-items.md

 ### Verify this step {#verify-step}

 {% glossarytooltip c3ce6f9b-a66a-4d81-ad4c-700f9dfaa9e2 %}Sign in{% endglossarytooltip %} as the customer and click on the {% glossarytooltip c7ecb18d-cefe-452d-83e2-3c4d5e355db9 %}shopping cart{% endglossarytooltip %}.
-These three items are displayed.
+All the items you added are displayed.